Beach City Double / Century / Metric

 - Riders must pay the event entry fee, or use a Volunteer’s Ride Credit.

 - Volunteer Ride Credit will be given proportional to the amount of time volunteered on the full-day of the event.
-If volunteered a full-day the participants will receive a credit for the full price of the event and a half-day receives credit for half of the price of the event, and so on, plus an event T-shirt is given to a rider, or a friend or family member volunteering on their behalf of a rider.
+If a participant volunteers a full-day they will receive a credit for the full price of the event and a half-day receives credit for half of the price of the event, and so on, plus an event T-shirt is given to a rider, or a friend or family member volunteering on their behalf of a rider.
 Any ride credit or a portion of it may be used at any time.

 - Entry fees and/or ride credits are non-transferable, non-refundable, un-exchangeable and/or un-rollable.